SyedAwaisHussainShah/face-attendance-system/README.md

-**📸 Face Recognition & Attendance System**
+<h1>📸 Face Recognition & Attendance System</h1>

-A real-time face recognition-based attendance system built using Python, OpenCV, and the face_recognition library.
-This project captures faces through a webcam and automatically marks attendance in a CSV file.
+<p>A real-time face recognition-based attendance system built using Python, OpenCV, and the face_recognition library.
+This project captures faces through a webcam and automatically marks attendance in a CSV file.</p>

-**💻 Tech Stack**
+<h3>💻 Tech Stack</h3>

 Python,
 OpenCV,